ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup Plugins
 --------------

-Lookup plugins are used to pull in data from external data stores.
+Lookup plugins pull in data from external data stores.
 Lookup plugins can be used within playbooks both for looping --- playbook language constructs like ``with_fileglob`` and ``with_items`` are implemented via lookup plugins --- and to return values into a variable or parameter.

 Lookup plugins are very flexible, allowing you to retrieve and return any type of data.
 When writing lookup plugins, always return data of a consistent type that can be easily consumed in a playbook.
 Avoid parameters that change the returned data type.
 If there is a need to return a single value sometimes and a complex dictionary other times, write two different lookup plugins.